MohamedNumair/LineCableModels.jl/docs/src/conventions.md

 ## Docstrings

 The following docstring standards are generally adopted across the codebase.
-The phrasing in this section is optimized to be passed as `<custom instructions>` to have an LLM doing the heavy lifting.

 ### General Docstring principles